sarangard/RShiny-BSVE/README.md

 # BSVE Data API
 ## Intro
 #### Prerequisites
-You will need the following package,
+You will need the following packages,

 	* 'httr'
 	* 'yaml'

-The `.config` file for the RShiny app will have to include the following,
-	*
+Make sure to add them to your `.config` file.

 ## How to use in R Shiny
 #### Using API Access Keys